Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

 Kerry Carpenter At The Plate

-- In 32.5% of his games this season, Carpenter has tallied at least one RBI.
-In 12 of those games (15.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored in 36.4% of his games this year, with two or more runs scored in 9.1%.
+- He has scored a run in 29 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.